danielwohlgemuth/mulesoft-developer-i-study/week-01/README.md

 ## Learning Goals
 - Understand the principles of API-led connectivity and how to design with System, Process, and Experience API layers.
 - Identify the role of an Application Network in decoupling systems and enabling reuse.
-- Learn how to use RAML to define APIs, mock endpoints, and publish them to Anypoint Exchange.
+- Learn how to use OpenAPI Specification (OAS) to define APIs, mock endpoints, and publish them to Anypoint Exchange.
 - Practice organizing an API project for discoverability and collaboration (portal, tags, documentation).

 ## Business Context